-- If a computer with the same name already exists: Re-activate the existing computer
+- · If a computer with the same name already exists: Re-activate the existing computer

 - · Reactivate cloned agents

 - · Reactivate unknown agents

 With this setting, the previously activated Deep Security Agent in master image is reactivated the first time that it contacts the Deep Security Manager from the streaming VM on which it was launched.
 This all occurs in the context of the first heartbeat.
 It does not require a second heartbeat to complete.
+Remember, this functionality works in both agent initiated communication mode, and bi-directional communication mode.
 The Deep Security Manager does not need to establish a connection to the agent for this function to work (as long as the agent is able to connect to the Deep Security Manager).
+If your network only allows one-way communication (such as Agent-to-Manager) it's recommended that you change the "Direction of Deep Security Manager to Agent/Appliance communication" to "Agent/Appliance Initiated".